gwDistSys20/gwDistSys20.github.io/hw3/hw3.md

 permalink: /hw3/
 ---

-> Deadline: Thursday 12/10/2020 - far in the future, but you will be busy with your Final Project, so start soon!
+> Deadline: Thursday 12/10/2020
 >
 > GitHub Repo Setup: [https://classroom.github.com/g/iWrPYTjH](https://classroom.github.com/g/iWrPYTjH)
+>
-> This assignment must be completed in **groups of 1-4 students**.
-You are encouraged to solve it with your Final Project group, but that is not required.
+> This assignment must be completed **individually**.
+You may discuss the concepts of the project with other students *but you may **not** share any code!*.
+>
+> This assignment is a **bonus** assignment.
+You will get a grade out of 20 points which will then be added as a bonus to your grade from HW2.

 In this project you will implement a Leader Election algorithm in Go.
 Your algorithm must be based on the protocol defined in the Raft Consensus system, which is able to handle crash failures of leaders and other nodes in the system.
 Raft's leader election is based on the Bully Algorithm covered in class, and uses the idea of terms and randomized timers to trigger elections.
 The [Raft paper](raft-extended.pdf) gives a detailed explanation of its algorithms, although you only really need to understand the Election portion.
 Hint: Figure 2 is very helpful, but you will need to separate out the parts about creating log entries (which we don't care about) vs heartbeats and elections (which you must implement).